Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Quantum Gravity States in Unconstrained Hilbert Space

 \section{Quantum Gravity States in Unconstrained Hilbert Space}

-In quantum gravity, a gauge-invariant state must satisfy the Wheeler--DeWitt equation~\cite{DeWitt:1967yk}.
-However, for many purposes---particularly when analyzing physical predictions at the semiclassical level---it is useful to consider a larger Hilbert space ${\cal H}_0$, spanned by states on which this constraint is not imposed.
+In quantum gravity, a gauge-invariant state must satisfy both the Wheeler--DeWitt~\cite{DeWitt:1967yk} and momentum constraint equations, arising from invariance under temporal and spatial diffeomorphisms, respectively.
+However, for many purposes---particularly when analyzing physical predictions at the semiclassical level---it is useful to consider a larger Hilbert space ${\cal H}_0$, spanned by states prior to imposing these constraints.
 In this section, we study how gauge-invariant states can be embedded into this enlarged Hilbert space using the gravitational path integral.

-\subsection{Lorentzian gravitational path integral, group averaging, and gauged $\boldsymbol{CRT}$}
+\subsection{Lorentzian gravitational path integral, group averaging, and gauged {\boldmath $CRT$}}

 We begin by analyzing gauge-invariant states in perturbative quantum gravity.
-To obtain these states embedded in ${\cal H}_0$, we consider the Lorentzian gravitational path integral with fixed configurations for the spatial metric $h_{ij}$ and matter fields, collectively denoted by $\phi$, at two times $t$ and $\tilde{t}$:
+To obtain these states embedded in ${\cal H}_0$, we consider the Lorentzian gravitational path integral with fixed configurations for the spatial metric $h_{ij}$ and matter fields, which are collectively denoted by $\phi$, at two times $t$ and $\tilde{t}$:

 and